-(5) If an unexpected change to ERCOT System conditions requires the creation of a new GTC or the modification of an existing GTC to manage ERCOT System reliability, and the GTC has not been posted pursuant to paragraph (2) above, ERCOT shall issue an Operating Condition Notice (OCN) and post on the MIS Secure Area the new or modified GTC and its associated GTL(s), including the detailed information described in paragraphs (2) and (4) above.
+(6) If an unexpected change to ERCOT System conditions requires the creation of a new GTC or the modification of an existing GTC to manage ERCOT System reliability, and the GTC has not been posted pursuant to paragraph (3) above, ERCOT shall issue an Operating Condition Notice (OCN) and post on the MIS Secure Area the new or modified GTC and its associated GTL(s), including the detailed information described in paragraphs (3) and (5) above.
 ERCOT shall include an explanation regarding why it did not post the GTC or modification on the previous day.

+(7) No later than 180 days after the effective date of a new GTC, ERCOT shall post a report listing alternatives for exiting the GTC to the MIS Secure Area.
+The listed alternatives may include but are not limited to the implementation or modification of a Remedial Action Scheme (RAS) or a transmission improvement project.

 3.11.4.4 Tier 4

-(1) This category consists of small system upgrades with estimated capital cost less than or equal to $15,000,000 and that do not require a CCN, as well as certain “Neutral” projects.
+(1) This category consists of small system upgrades with estimated capital cost less than or equal to $15,000,000 and that do not require a CCN.
+“Neutral” projects are also classified as Tier 4 projects, irrespective of estimated capital cost and whether a CCN is required.
 Neutral projects are:

 (a) The addition of or upgrades to radial transmission lines; the addition of equipment that does not affect the transfer capability of a line;